ASSOCIATION PAST AND PRESENT

-Our Core Values are to maintain the Association:
+Our aims are to maintain the Association:

 for the benefit of all the members of whatever rank who wear or entitled to wear the KOYLI, LI, KOYY(LI) or Rifles badge.